blazecoding2009/Obsidian-Notes/What is History?.md

 - They wanted to prove its power and strength by invading and expanding in Asia
 - They were defended by Slaves and warned Austria not to interfere with the Slavic states
 - They were seeking an alliance with Britain which it got

+### Other Powers
+#### Italy
+a recent independent state which believed it was destined for greatness as well and resented the power of the Britain and France when they were trying to establish their own colonies
+#### Austria-Hungary
+Many groups wanted to be an independent state from Austria such as Czechs and Slavic minorities, and Austria wants to ally with the Germans to deal with these challenges